Peace Through Framing Our Thought Life

 Loose yourself from the bonds of your neck,

-In asking the Lord how these two verses related.
-I believe He showed me that many times it is our own thoughts and imaginations that hold us captive and by taking our thoughts captive we are actually loosing ourselves from captivity to them.
+It is often our thoughts and imaginations that hold us captive, and by taking our thoughts captive, we are loosing ourselves from captivity to them.

-The third letter of Shalom is a vav is a picture of a nail and attaches things can also indicate cause and effect.
+The third letter of "shalom" is "vav" and is a nail picture and attaches things.
+It can also indicate cause and effect.

-The last letter is a mem and is a picture of waves of water and can indicate chaos and because it is at the end of the word it is a closed mem meaning hidden water or hidden chaos.
+The last letter is a "mem" and is a picture of waves of water and can indicate chaos.
+At the end of the word, it is a closed "mem," meaning hidden water or hidden disorder.

-putting these concepts together we can see that a state of well being has do with destroying (sheen) the authority (lamed) that is the underlying cause (vav) of chaos (mem) in ones world.
-It also implies that Shalom is already there.
+Putting these concepts together, we can see that a state of well being has to do with destroying (sheen) the authority (lamed) that is the underlying cause (vav) of chaos (mem) in one's world.
+It also implies that "shalom" is already there.
 It is the chaos that prevents us from experiencing it.
-It is like the sun that is always shining but storms may come and prevent us from seeing it
+It is like the sun that is always shining, but storms may come and deter us from seeing it

 Things in the Visible realm that Cause Chaos

 . . . a great windstorm arose, and the waves beat into the boat, so that it was already filling.
 But He was in the stern, asleep on a pillow.
 And they awoke Him and said to Him, “Teacher, do You not care that we are perishing?”
 Then He arose and rebuked the wind, and said to the sea, “Peace, be still!”
 And the wind ceased and there was a great calm.
 But He said to them, “Why are you so fearful?
 How is it that you have no faith?”
-And they feared exceedingly, and said to one another, “Who can this be, that even the wind and the sea obey Him! ~ Mark 7:37
+And they feared exceedingly, and said to one another, “Who can this be, that even the wind and the sea obey Him!

-This portion of scripture shows us a type of chaos that is obvious and visible.
-In our personal worlds we might see them as tangible problems that arise with people and circumstance.
+This portion of Scripture shows us a type of chaos that is obvious and visible.
+In our private worlds, we might see them as real problems that arise with people and circumstances.

 Things in the Unseen realm that Cause Chaos

-This portion of scripture shows us the behind the scenes chaos that we cannot see with our natural eyes and in this particular example can be symbolic of the internal chaos that comes from the spirit realm.
+This portion of Scripture shows us the "behind the scenes" chaos that we cannot see with our natural eyes and, in this particular example, can be symbolic of the internal turmoil that comes from the spirit realm.

-When the framework of our thoughts and meditations, and imaginations, are leaning upon, resting upon and and being supported by Him.
-He will keep us in perfect, perpetual, most assured wholeness, soundness, security and tranquility.
+When the framework of our thoughts and meditations and imaginations are leaning upon, resting upon, and being supported by Him, then He will keep us in perfect, perpetual, most assured wholeness, soundness, security, and tranquility.

-* All scripture references are taken from the King James or New King James versions of the Bible. all bold and parenthesis mine.
+* All scripture references are taken from King James or New King James versions of the Bible.

 © 2010 Tamarajo